katelynrae/Documentation/docs/sunbelt-2019/installation-guide.md

   2GB RAM.</p>

   <p><sup id="linux-compat">3</sup> Entire suite tested on Ubuntu and Manjaro Linux.
 We
-  recommend at least 2 gb of RAM.
-The applications will require approximately 100mb of space for a complete install.
+  recommend at least 2GB of RAM.
+The applications will require approximately 100MB of space for a complete install.
 Additional configuration steps may be required to enable automatic server discovery.
 Please contact us for details.</p>

   <p><sup id="ios-compat">4</sup> Network Canvas is designed for larger tablet